elesto-dao/elesto/docs/Explanation/ADR/adr-008-inflation.md

 ## Abstract

 Inflation is the process by which a currency like the dollar or euro loses value over time, causing the price of goods to rise.
 Elesto, like other cryptocurrencies, is designed to experience predictable and low rates of inflation.
-This document details the inflation model for the Elesto chain.
+This document details the inflation model for the Elesto blockchain.

 ## Context